AndikaHarlan/MyBioWebsite/README.md

 # MyBioWebsite
-My website design with my resume on it
+My website design with my resume on it.
 Live website link: bit.do/andikaharlan